bagel-dawg/github-slack-mentions/README.md

 Once you've created your slack App and installed it into your workspace, take note of the "Signing Secret" and the "Bot User OAuth Access Token" (under the OAuth & Permissions settings), you will need to place these into your serverless.yml environment variable configuration.

+The slash command "Request URL" is the same end point as the GitHub webhook endpoint.

 ## Lambda Function environment variables

 This table describes the envrionment variables that are used by these lambda functions and their helpers.